EESI/Fizzy/README.md

   -m MAP_FILE, --map-file MAP_FILE
                         map file (tsv)
   -j, --json            store the output as a json format file.
-  -s, --scale           scale the biom table to account for the relative
-                        abundance.
-  -z, --log-scale       perform a log-scale the biom table to account for the
-                        relative abundance.
   -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         output file where selected OTU IDs and averages of the OTUS for each class. are stored